cliffjsgit/class1-slides/slides.md

 #### GitHub
 <br />
 Purpose:
 - Code repository for the class.
-Class files will be cloned from here into your workspaces in Cloud 9.
+Class files will be cloned from here into your workspaces in Cloud9.
 - You will treat assignments/projects as if they were projects you are maintaining on GitHub.
 All assignments and projects will be submitted via GitHub.

 NOTE: Any material assigned/turned in is private by default.
 Any repos you make also can be private as well.
 Personal GitHub accounts are okay for use in this course.